arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 To create a live handshake verification procedure between two Portenta Machine Control devices, the example project will slightly modify its default example code using the counter ('cnt') variable and broadcast the counter data.

-Based on the counter data it receives from the "Modbus RTU Server Portenta Machine Control," the "Modbus RTU Client Portenta Machine Control" will control the programmable digital I/Os and the digital outputs.
-Each Portenta Machine Control will have a simple dedicated task using previously mentioned elements.
-You will learn how to configure the Modbus RTU role for each Portenta Machine Control device and its processes using the role-specific sections.
+Using the counter data from the 'Modbus RTU Server Portenta Machine Control', the 'Modbus RTU Client Portenta Machine Control' manages the programmable digital I/Os and digital outputs.
+Each Portenta Machine Control is assigned a simple task using the aforementioned elements.
+You will learn to configure the Modbus RTU role for each Portenta Machine Control device, using the sections dedicated to each role.

 You may access the entire example project [here](assets/ModbusRTU_PMC_Example.zip) if you would like to test it right away.
 Every setting and component is ready to be assembled and uploaded to the corresponding Portenta Machine Control.